olwmc/swamp/README.md

-# Forthy_thing
+# Squeaky
+A FORTH-type language.

-A Forthy type language heavily inspired by the wonderful [EasyForth](https://skilldrick.github.io/easyforth/)
+Heavily inspired by the wonderful [EasyForth](https://skilldrick.github.io/easyforth/) by Skilldrick

 ## TODO:
 - [X] Conditionals